Herbert Burden: Question of wartime identity

 Precisely establishing Burden's identity has proved somewhat problematic for historians.
 Service records for a Herbert Francis Burden of the Northumberland Fusiliers have never been found.
 A large number of records of servicemen from the First World War were lost during the 1940 Blitz of the Second World War, and it may be that Burden's were lost in this way.
 However, this individual appears to have enlisted around May 1914, before hostilities had broken out.
 On the other hand, records of a soldier of another regiment—with exactly the same name—have been found, and it is likely that they are the same man who was executed in June 1915.
 Confusion has stemmed from the fact that the second Herbert Frances Burden joined up after the war began, on 23 November 1915, at Deptford recruiting office.
 He joined the East Surrey Regiment and was given service number 3832.
-But he had previously joined the 1st South Northumberland Fusiliers, private number 11012; there he was registered as being 19 years and 240 days old and weighed 8 st 3 lb.
+But he had previously joined the 1st Northumberland Fusiliers, private number 11012; there he was registered as being 19 years and 240 days old and weighed 8 st 3 lb.